EscolaLMS/Templates/README.md

 Best result generating PDF from HTML is by using headless chromium like papeteer.
 Caveat is that is does require installing Node.js and many binaries.
 This package use [spatie/browsershot](https://github.com/spatie/browsershot).
 Full list of installation requirements can be found on [their documentation](https://github.com/spatie/browsershot#requirements).
+Our [Docker PHP images](https://hub.docker.com/r/escolalms/php) have this preinstalled already.

 ## Email Templates